Raw Dog Food For Beginners: I can’t believe it’s only been a few months since I began feeding my pups raw dog food.

 I personally like the idea of adding some veggies to the pups’ meals because a) prey in the wild would have contained veggies and b) the pups really enjoy snacking on some veggies (& fruit)!

-Darwin’s raw meals consist of 75% meat (of which 10% are organ meats), and 25% vegetables with a small nutrient mix of important trace minerals from natural sources.
+Darwin’s raw meals consist of 75% meat (bone, meat, secreting organs) and 25% vegetables.
+They also add a small nutrient mix of important trace minerals.

-Do you feed a raw diet?
+Do you feed raw dog food?
 As always, we’d love to hear from you in our comment section!